fuzzygroup/wayfarer/README.md

 ```

 Selenium tests are run locally with [PhantomJS]().
-In order to run Redis tests, you need `redis-server` listening on the default port 6379.
+In order to run Redis tests, you need a Redis server listening on port 6379.